aware-diag-sapienza/crosswidget/README.md

 ## Credits
  If you use this work in your research, please cite:
- > Marco Angelini, Graziano Blasilli, Simone Lenti, Alessia Palleschi and Giuseppe Santucci.
+ >Marco Angelini, Graziano Blasilli, Simone Lenti, Alessia Palleschi, and Giuseppe Santucci.
 2020.
 CrossWidgets: Enhancing Complex Data Selections through Modular Multi Attribute Selectors.
-In Proceedings of the 2020 International Conference on Advanced Visual Interfaces (AVI '20).
+In Proceedings of the International Conference on Advanced Visual Interfaces (AVI '20).
+Association for Computing Machinery, New York, NY, USA, Article 12, 1–9.
  DOI: [10.1145/3399715.3399918](https://doi.org/10.1145/3399715.3399918)